Top 10 Dogs That Look Like Bears

 Share with your friends 🥹!

-Dogs are said to be the domesticated descendant of the wolf, but they are some dogs that look like bears, and some look like wolves.
+Dogs are said to be the domesticated descendants of the wolf, but some dogs look like bears, and some look like wolves.

 Some people are interested in owning unique-looking pets, especially ones that look like wild animals.

-In this article, we will look at some dog breeds with a striking resemblance to bears.
+In this article, we will look at some dog breeds strikingly resembling bears.
 These dogs vary in personality, coloring, markings, and activity levels.

 1. Caucasian Shepherd Dog

-Named after the Kavkaz (Caucasus) mountains of Eastern Europe, this breed was used as a shepherd to protect livestock from wildlife, hence the moniker Caucasian shepherd.
+Named after Eastern Europe’s Kavkaz (Caucasus) mountains, this breed was used as a shepherd to protect livestock from wildlife, hence the moniker Caucasian shepherd.

 In recent times, they have been used by the Russian military to guard prisoners.
 This dog breed is also known as the Ovcharka Dog or Russian Bear.